Hoti (tribe): Origins

 Oral traditions and fragmentary stories were collected and interpreted by writers who travelled in the region in the 19th century about the early history of the Hoti tribe.
 Since then, analysis of recorded historical material, linguistics and comparative anthropology have provided more historically-grounded accounts.

 Johann Georg von Hahn recorded one of the first such oral traditions from a Catholic priest named Gabriel in Shkodra in 1850.
-According to this account, the first direct male ancestor of the Hoti was Geg Lazri, son of Lazër Keqi, son of a Catholic Albanian named Keq (according to a Hoti family tree document, the father of Keq, or Keqa, was Preka) who fleeing from Ottoman conquest settled in the Slavic-speaking area that would become the historical Piperi tribal region in what is now Montenegro.
+According to this account, the first direct male ancestor of the Hoti was Geg Lazri, son of Lazër Keqi, son of a Catholic Albanian named Keq (around 1520) (according to a Hoti family tree document, the father of Keq, or Keqa, was Preka) who fleeing from Ottoman conquest settled in the Slavic-speaking area that would become the historical Piperi tribal region in what is now Montenegro.
 His sons, the brothers Lazër Keqi, Ban Keqi (ancestor of Triepshi), Merkota Keqi, Kaster Keqi and Vas Keqi (ancestor of Vasojevići) had to abandon the village after committing murder against the locals, but Keq and his younger son Piper Keqi remained there and Piper Keqi became the direct ancestor of the Piperi tribe.
 After living in Triepshi territory, Geg Lazri moved on southwards to where the Hoti region stands.
 One of his sons, Pjetër Gega founded Traboin, and his other sons (Gjon, Laj, Gjun), founded Rrapshë.
 In the different recorded accounts, the patronymic surname given to Keq is Preka, Ponti or Panta.

 These names except for Gjon are traditionally found in short forms also as Pjeç, Lajç, Junç.
 In the same tradition, other northern Albanian and Montenegrin tribes are presented as linked by ancestral ties.
 A similar story has been collected in the area of Vasojevići, where their direct ancestor was recorded as brother of a Pipo (Piperi), Ozro (Ozrinići), Krasno (Krasniqi) and Otto (Hoti), who all fled from Herzegovina.
 The name of the first ancestor, Keq, which means bad in Albanian, is given in Malësia to only children or to children from families with very few children (due to infant mortality).
 In those families, an "ugly" name (i çudun) was given as a spoken talisman to protect the child from the "evil eye.